clemensv/avrotize/README.md

 ```bash
 avrotize asn2a --asn <path_to_asn1_schema_file>[,<path_to_asn1_schema_file>,...]  --avsc <path_to_avro_schema_file>
 ```

+Parameters:
+* `--asn`: The path to the ASN.1 schema file to be converted.
+The tool supports multiple files in a comma-separated list.
+* `--avsc`: The path to the Avro schema file to write the conversion result to.

 Conversion notes:
 * All ASN.1 types are mapped to Avro record types, enums, and unions.
 Avro does